Hei (Darker than Black): Casting

 Hei is voiced in Japanese by Hidenobu Kiuchi.
 Kiuchi said that Hei is a professional killer who carries out missions as a Contractor as ordered by the Syndicate and assumes the identity of Li Shun Sheng, a Chinese university student who lives in a nondescript apartment.
 He said that while Li is a warm person, Hei has an emotionless, cold facade, giving the character two personalities thus making him a mystery to him when he began recording the anime.
 He faced a number of dilemmas when voicing the character, such as whether he should express more emotion as a Contractor.
 In retrospect, Kiuchi called Hei one of his favorite characters.

-During Gemini of the Meteor, the second anime, Kiuchi said that he found Hei a far darker character for some reason.
-The actor said that Hei is notably strict with younger lead Suo Pavlichenko, and he wished that Hei would show a more caring side to the teenager.
-Although there were only two years between both Darker than Black series, the actor found voicing Hei challenging because of the change in his personality.

 In the English dub of the series, Hei is voiced by Jason Liebrecht.
 He said that director Zach Bolton cast everyone to sound as natural as possible.
 When asked if Hei was a protagonist or an antagonist, Liebrecht said that the character is conflicted; Hei is a "hitman with a conscience".
 The actor called Darker than Black and Crayon Shin-chan his favorite voice-dubbing experiences, and was glad that Hei's voice was close to his own and he did not have to make eating noises.
 Anime News Network called Liebrecht's voicing of Hei "a schizophrenic variation" of Syaoran from Tsubasa: Reservoir Chronicle.